MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

   - Use the **Search** box in Yammer.
 For example, for a file named 12345678.pptx in the export, search for 1235678.pptx.
 In the search results, click **Go to File**, and then click **Delete this File**.

   - Or, build the URL for the file.
 Use **https&#58;//www&#46;yammer&#46;com**/*network_name*/**#**/**files**/*file_number*, for example https&#58;//www&#46;yammer&#46;com/contosomkt&#46;onmicrosoft&#46;com/#/files/12345678.
 On the Yammer page for the file, click **Delete this File**.

+<a name="DeleteSPFiles"> </a>
+## Delete Yammer files stored in SharePoint

+ - Use the **Search** box in Yammer.
+For example, for a file named 12345678.pptx in the export, search for 1235678.pptx.
+In the search results, click **Go to File**, and then click **Delete this File**.
+This deletes the Yammer metadata for the file, and deletes the file in the SharePoint document library.

+<a name="OtherData"> </a>
 ## Find and delete user data not included in the per-user export
-<a name="OtherData"> </a>

 There is some user data that is not included in an export.
 To find this data for a user, go to Yammer settings ![Yammer settings icon](../media/9704ce70-56ce-43f7-96c6-f253b0413d40.png) \> **People**, and click the name of the user.